Transfer monies to and from China

 The agreement enables Chinese people to travel world-wide or put their child through overseas education, etc.

-Chinese citizen do need to register any overseas interest, monies, property, etc. This is same for most countries where overseas interests need to be declared for taxation, etc.
+Chinese citizen does need to register any overseas interest, monies, property, etc. This is same for most countries where overseas interests need to be declared for taxation, etc.

 Business transferring monies to / from China.